rosaaldama278/tingaldama/_posts/2022-12-05-Perceptron-and-Kernelization.md

 #### The Kernel Trick

-The kernel trick allows algorithms to operate in the high-dimensional space implicitly, making it computationally feasible to find a linear decision boundary.
+The kernel trick allows algorithms to operate in the high-dimensional space **implicitly**, making it computationally feasible to find a linear decision boundary.
 Explicitly working in generic Kernel space takes time O\(n).
 But the dot product between two data points in kernel space can be computed really quick, which is the point of the kernel trick.

 Let $\phi(x)$ represent the feature vector after mapping x to the feature space, the model corresponding to the hyperplane in the feature space can be expressed as: